Certificate - 15 Summit Pacific credit hours per week

 - Federal and Provincial Student Loans and Grants

 - College financing options and payment plans

 New Students: Students who have received official acceptance to SPC are required to pay a $300 enrolment deposit by July 1, 2017.
 If acceptance to SPC is received after the above mentioned time period, the $300 deposit is due and payable immediately upon receiving the letter of acceptance.
 This enrolment deposit is credited to the Student's Security Deposit.
 Campus dorm housing is secured through this deposit.
 In the event of limited housing vacancies those who have forwarded their enrolment deposit to the college are given priority.

 * A $ 100 tuition surcharge is added to every student who is enrolled in a TWU course that is not also enrolled in at least 1 SPC course at the same time.

 The following additional charges pertain to NEW students applying for the first time to SPC and for those returning to SPC after an absence of more than one semester.

 Application Fee (non-refundable):

 - New Student - $ 50.00 with application

 - Returning Student - $30.00 with application after an absence of one or more semesters.

 The full meal plan covers 20 meals per week for the academic year.
-Commuter students may buy individual meals for $6 for breakfast, lunch or dinner, or may purchase a 10 meal card from the cafeteria for $50.
+Commuter students may buy individual meals for $6 for breakfast, lunch or dinner, or may purchase a 10 meal card from the Main Office for $50.